 And one more thing, there have been several times over the years that all of our appointment emails will show up in a different language.
 This usually goes on for several days, which for us means we get hundreds of email in French!

 Without any fanfare or notice, Booker seems to have cleaned up their email formatting just a bit.
 The body now appears to have slightly more information, to be formatted completely in Ariel (instead of a Courier/Ariel combo), and be laid out slightly different.
 As far as I know, admins still have no control.
-Nonetheless, this new format is a slight improvement.
+Nonetheless, this new format is a slight and welcome improvement.